 How Next-generation Databases Differ from their Older Cousins

 “NoSQL” (or “not-only SQL”) is the term given to these new kinds of databases that are being readily adopted for overcoming certain big data management challenges.
 They don’t require any highly-ordered plans (database schemas) for setting them up and refrain from using tables, fields and rows—the normal features of other relational databases.
 Presenting newer opportunities for data owners, NoSQL databases provide rapid data access for fuelling real-time applications as well.
-They streamline data in various non-traditional formats and bring down the turnaround time and costs required for developing conventional database schemes.
+They streamline data in various non-traditional formats and bring down the turnaround time and costs required for developing conventional database schemes (also consider checking out this career guide for data science jobs).

 Emergence of new Databases for Big Data Management